shelleyshuzhang/mon-iot-traffic-analysis/Getting_Started.md

 Currently, input into the `-d` option can be either `fqdn` (fully-qualified domain name), `org` (organization), or `sld` (second-level domain).
 The input into the `-p` option can either be `BarHPlot` (horizontal bar plot) or `PiePlot` (pie plot).

-Example 3: `python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -s ../../intl-iot/ -d org,sld -p BarHPlot,PiePlot`
+Example 3: `sudo python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -s ../../intl-iot/ -d org,sld -p BarHPlot,PiePlot`

-- Output: An output CSV named `results.csv` is produced in the current directory (`src/`).
+- Output: An output CSV named `results.csv` and a data file named `results_destinations.pkl` are produced in the current directory (`src/`).
 The graphs produced are located in directories in the following hierarchy: `plots/<analysis_type>/<plot_type>/<dst_type>/<plot_name>.png`.
-In this case, four graphs are produced:
+In this case, four sets of graphs are produced:
-  - a horizontal bar plot using organization information
+  - a set of horizontal bar plots using organization information
-  - a horizontal bar plot using second-level domain information
+  - a set of horizontal bar plots using second-level domain information
-  - a pie plot using organization information
+  - a set of pie plots using organization information
-  - a pie plot using second-level domain information
+  - a set of pie plots using second-level domain information

 For more information and advanced options, see the [README](README.md).